andrewx-bu/BDMi/README.md

 ---
 ## Features

-- Browse trending, popular, and genre-specific movies
+- Browse trending, popular, upcoming, or top-rated movies
+- Explore by genre, actor, country, production studio, and more
+- Filter by rating, vote count, release date, and more
 - Search for movies and other users
 - Write reviews with star ratings and spoiler tags
 - View detailed movie information including cast, crew, and studios